ku-eecs330/lab-schedule/Lab-9/Lab-9_fall23.md

 Prim's algorithm another graph algorithm, that is used to find [Minimum Spanning Tree](https://algs4.cs.princeton.edu/43mst/) of connected and unidirectional graph.
 Minimum Spanning Tree is a subgraph or subset of connected or unidirectional graph that connects all the vertices together, with no cycles, and while the total edge weight minimal.
-Priority queue or min-heap datastructure is typically used to implement Prim's algorithm.
+Priority queue or heap data structure is typically used to implement Prim's algorithm.
 Complexity of `O(E + V log V)` can be achieved using an efficient implementation.
 Where, E is number of edges and V is number of vertices.

 ```Python